-The Center is pleased to support students by providing funding for travel and other research-related activities, as well as opportunities for summer work with organizations engaged with civil and human rights issues.
+The Institute is pleased to support students by providing funding for travel and other research-related activities, as well as opportunities for summer work with organizations engaged with civil and human rights issues.
 Faculty support includes research and travel funding, as well as course development grants.
 Special funds that support work done on the topic of human trafficking are available to students and faculty.

 Student and faculty support

 Klau Institute student affiliates may apply for funding to support research and engagement-related activities

 Annual summer fellowships support students engaged in work with civil and human rights organizations

 Special funding helps the Klau Institute support the work of students and faculty in the fight against modern slavery

 To further the impact of affiliated faculty research, Klau Institute funding is available to assist with travel and related expenses